bigaidream-projects/drmad/README.md

 ## Acknowledgements
 Jie Fu would like to thank Microsoft Azure for Research for providing the computational resources.
-This work is also supported by NUS-Tsinghua Extreme Search (NExT) project.
-NExT research is supported by the National Research Foundation, Prime Minister's Office, Singapore under its IRC@SG Funding Initiative.
+This work is also supported by NUS-Tsinghua Extreme Search (NExT) project through the National Research Foundation, Singapore.